tarof429/stuckathome/linux/README.md

 /dev/vdb: calling ioctl to re-read partition table: Success
 ```

-After creating the pool, we can extend it.
+After creating the pool, we can extend it (if we have another device).

 ```sh
 $  sudo stratis pool add-data data_pool /dev/vdc